sturich/New-Capstone-Lab-Dev-Machine/README.md

 ### Features:
 - NMAP (Network Mapper)
 NMAP is used for network scanning, identifying live hosts, and enumerating open ports/services on the target machine.
 Expect to perform full-service enumeration and version detection to discover potential vulnerabilities.
+- Boltcms (Content Management System (CMS))
+BoltCMS is a lightweight, user-friendly content management system (CMS) designed to allow users to build and manage websites easily without requiring extensive technical knowledge.
+It is especially suited for developers, designers, and users looking for a straightforward CMS that offers flexibility, speed, and simplicity, without the complexity or bloat of larger, more traditional CMS platforms like WordPress or Joomla.
+- ffuf (open source web fuzzing tool) intended for discovering elements and content within web applications, or web servers.
+What do we mean by this?
+Often when you visit a website you will be presented with the content that the owner of the website wants to serve you with, this could be hosted at a page such as index.php.
+Within security, often the challenges in a website that need to be corrected exist outside of that.
+For example, the owner of the website may have content hosted at admin.php, that you both want to know about, and test.
+FFUF is a tool for uncovering those items, for your purusal.

 ### Prerequisites:
 Before starting the Academy Machine challenge, it is recommended to have basic knowledge and hands-on experience with the following tools and concepts: